samir420/IT610/README.md

 - Reverse zone file
 - Resolves IP address 192.168.1/24 using DNS Server
 ---------------------------------------------------------------------------------------------------------------
-db.google.com
+db.facebook.com
 _________________________________________________________
 - Forward zone file
-- Resolves www.google.com to my DNS Server IP Address
+- Resolves facebook.com to localhost
-- Added Alias "ns1.google.com"
 ---------------------------------------------------------------------------------------------------------------
-db.180
+db.36
 _________________________________________________________
 - Reverse zone file
-- Blocks IP Address Range 98.139.180/24
+- Blocks IP Address Range 31.13.71/24
-    NOTE: yahoo.com resolves to an IP address 98.139.180.149 98.139.180.149 is part of the block list and it will not resolve.
+    NOTE: facebook.com resolves to an IP address 31.13.71.36 (real IP of facebook) 31.13.71.36 is part of the block list and it will resolve to a blocked domain.
 ---------------------------------------------------------------------------------------------------------------
 named.conf.local, named.conf.options, named.conf.default-zones
 ------------------------------------------------------------------